 - questions arising in practice, and issues often not considered when giving advice

 - the potential opportunities and dangers in a given transaction affecting trusts, estates, trust creators and beneficiaries.

-- 12 months of access to the online book, with updates
+- 12 months of access to the online book;

 - interactive eLearning with reference links back to the online book (5 CPD hours).